 It’s here that you’ll likely spend the bulk of your time in New Orleans.
 So as the New Orleanians say, “laissez les bon temps rouler”.
 Cajun French for, “let the good times roll”.

 10 Things You Must Do in the French Quarter

-1. Take a Tour
+1. Take a “Classic” New Orleans Ghost Tour

 2. Explore Jackson Square